Royals hit by double health scare as King and Kate need hospital treatment

 His engagements will be postponed for a short period of recuperation.

-Kate, 42, was admitted to The London Clinic on Tuesday for her planned procedure.
+Kate, 42, was admitted to The London Clinic on Tuesday for her planned procedure, rather than King Edward VII’s Hospital which is usually the go-to establishment for royal medical matters.

+Media have descended on the private hospital in central London with photographers, journalists and broadcasters awaiting news behind barriers on the opposite side of the road.

-Heir to the throne William will combine being at Kate’s side with caring for their children Prince George, Princess Charlotte and Princes Louis, and he has postponed a number of engagements.
+Heir to the throne William will juggle being at Kate’s side with caring for their children George, 10, Charlotte, 8, and five-year-old Louis, and he has postponed a number of engagements.

 Kate is close to her family, and her parents Carole and Michael Middleton and sibling Pippa Matthews and James Middleton are set to rally round and support her recovery at the Waleses’ home, Adelaide Cottage in Windsor.